Hesperia man sought after being tied to 3 homicides, strong-arm robbery, authorities say

 He knew both Jones and the robbery victim, police said.

-Anyone with information about the crimes or the suspect's whereabouts is asked to call 911 or the Detective David Carpenter of the sheriff's Specialized Investigations Division at (909)387-3589.
+Anyone with information about the crimes or the suspect's whereabouts is asked to call 911 or Detective David Carpenter of the sheriff's Specialized Investigations Division at (909) 387-3589.

 Hesperia man sought after being tied to 3 homicides, strong-arm robbery, authorities say